ananthp/svg_video_py/README.md

 `./render_pngs_to_video.py --help` for detailed usage info.

+Notes:

-Note: Ideally, `--fps` should match the value used to generate the image sequence.
+* Ideally, `--fps` should match the value used to generate the image sequence.
+* Requires [ffmpeg](https://ffmpeg.org) to be installed on the system.